 9. Add Personality With Peel-and-Stick Everything

 Permanent changes can be tricky.
 That’s why peel-and-stick is the tiny camper MVP.
-It’s renter-friendly, removable, and majorly transformative.
+It’s renter-friendly, removable, and a genuine room-changer.

 Where to Use It